connext/documentation/docs/developers/reference/contracts/calls.md

 function forceUpdateSlippage(struct TransferInfo _params, uint256 _slippage) external
 ```

-Allows a user-specified account to update the slippage they are willing
+Allows a user-specified account (`delegate` in `xcall`) to update the slippage they are willing
 to take on destination transfers.
+MUST be called on the destination chain.

 #### Parameters